 What happens when a company stays mum on the topic of pay equity?
 Often, employees fill the void by crowdsourcing and sharing their own pay.
-This well-intentioned but misguided effort is dangerous because it is a poor substitute for truth.
-It often highlights issues that are not legitimate issues while masking real problems.
+This well-intentioned but misguided effort is dangerous because it often highlights issues that are not legitimate issues while masking real problems.

 First, a comparison from the spreadsheet: